Boulder's Community Greenhouse Gas Inventory

 Where do Boulder's GHGs come from?

-Nearly all, or more specifically, 96 percent, of Boulder’s emissions come from fossil fuels such as oil, coal and natural gas.
-More than half of Boulder’s total emissions come from electricity generation for uses such as lighting and cooling buildings.
-Natural gas, which is used primarily to heat buildings, accounts for an additional 14 percent.
-Gasoline, diesel and jet fuels account for nearly one-third of overall emissions.
+Nearly all (98%) of Boulder’s emissions come from fossil fuels such as oil, coal and natural gas.
+44% of Boulder’s total emissions come from electricity generation for uses such as lighting and cooling buildings.
+Natural gas, which is used primarily to heat buildings, accounts for an additional 25%.
+Gasoline, diesel and jet fuels account for 29% of overall emissions.

 Who emits GHGs?

-Homes, businesses, factories, schools, and local government buildings account for 68 percent of Boulder’s total community GHG emissions.
+Homes, businesses, factories, schools, and local government buildings account for 70% of Boulder’s total community GHG emissions.
 The commercial and industrial sector (C&I) includes business and industry, and represents the greatest opportunity for reductions.
-The city has developed several new energy policies and programs for the C&I sector that launched in 2016 and 2017 including rating and reporting and net zero energy codes.
+The city has developed several new energy policies and programs for the C&I sector that launched in 2016 and 2017 including rating and reporting, zero waste efforts and net zero energy codes.

 Our Electricity Supply-Colorado Xcel Energy